mpc-bioinformatics/McQuaC/docu/documentation.md

 ### 8) **Plotting**
 The visualization is done in Python with the plotly package for interactive plots.

+The data are directly read from the csv file provided by the previous workflow step.
+The following parameters can be set: group (default:None): List of experimental group (comma-separated), will influence the colouring in the PCA plots. tic_overlay_offset (default: 0): allows offset for the TIC plots (so there is a distance between them and you can see them better).

 The data stem from the different tables in the database.
-As parameters only the names of the raw files to plot have to be given.
-In case of regular QC, groups can be defined for colouring the PCA plots.
-If use_groups = False, the PCA plots will be coloured by timestamp, so that effects of the run order can be assessed.

-List of plots (regular QC):
+List of plots/tables for display:

-- Figure 0: Show table with all QC metrics (TODO)
+- Table 0: Overview over QC measures.
+This table shows an overview over the different QC measures (one row per raw file).
-- Figure 1: Barplot for total number of MS1 and MS2 spectra (absolute numbers)
+- Figure 1: Number of MS1 and MS2 spectra.
+This figure shows the total number of MS1 and MS2 spectra measured in each sample.
-- Figure 2: Barplot for number of PSMs, peptides, proteins and identified features (absolute numbers)
-- Figure 3: TIC Overlay as Lineplot
-- Figure 4: Barplot TIC quartiles
-- Figure 5: Barplot MS1 TIC quartiles
-- Figure 6: Barplot MS2 TIC quartiles
-- Figure 7: Barplot of precursor charge states (relative)
+- Figure 2: Number of PSMs, peptides and protein groups.
+This figure shows a barplot of the number of peptide-spectrum matches (PSMs) and peptides, each filtered by a false discovery rate of 1%.
+Additionally, the protein groups formed by PIA as well as the total number of protein accessions in these groups (ungrouped proteins) are shown.
+- Figure 3: Number of features and identified features.
+This figure shows a barplot of the total number of features and those that were identified in the raw data.
+- Figure 4: TIC overlay.
+This figure shows the overlay of the total ion chromatograms (TICs) of all raw files.
+On the x-axis the retention time and on the y-axis the intensity of the TIC is given.
+- Figure 5: TIC quartiles.
+This barplot shows the TIC quartiles, so how many % of the retention time was needed to measure the first, second, third or fourth 25% of the total TIC.
+The similarity of TICs between the different samples can be assessed by this figure.
+- Figure 6: MS1 TIC quartiles.
+This barplot shows the MS1 TIC quartiles, so how many % of the retention time was needed to measure the first, second, third or fourth 25% of the TIC restricted to MS1.
+The similarity of TICs between the different samples can be assessed by this figure.
+- Figure 7: MS2 TIC quartiles.
+This barplot shows the MS2 TIC quartiles, so how many % of the retention time was needed to measure the first, second, third or fourth 25% of the TIC restricted to MS2.
+The similarity of TICs between the different samples can be assessed by this figure.
-- Figure 8: Barplot of PSM charge states (of identified spectra) (relative)
+- Figure 8: Precursor charge states.
+This barplot show the relative distribution of charge states (1-5 or more and unknown) of the precursor ions, so before any identification.
+- Figure 9: PSM charge states.
+This barplot show the relative distribution of charge states (1-5 or more and unknown) of the ions with a peptide-spectrum match, so after identification.
-- Figure 9: Barplot of missed cleavages of PSMs (relative)
+- Figure 10: PSM missed cleavages.
+This barplot show the relative distribution of missed cleavages (0-3 or more) of the identified peptides.
-- Figure 10: PCA on all data (a) (+ plot for Loadings (b) (to assess importance of variables for the PCA))
-- Figure 11: PCA on raw data (a) (+ plot for Loadings (b) (to assess importance of variables for the PCA))
+- Figure 11: PCA on all data (a) + loading plot (b).
+In the PCA each dot stands for one raw file.
+For calculation of the PCA a set of QC measures before and after identification is used.
+In the loading plots each dot stands for one of these Qc measures.
+Important QC measures for the shape of the PCA plot can be derived by looking at the upper, lower and left and right borders.
+- Figure 12: PCA on raw data (a) + loading plot (b).
+In the PCA each dot stands for one raw file.
+For calculation of the PCA a set of QC measures is used, which can be derived directly from the raw data (before any identification).
+In the loading plots each dot stands for one of these Qc measures.
+Important QC measures for the shape of the PCA plot can be derived by looking at the upper, lower and left and right borders.
-- Figure 12: For each raw files, an ion map (2D density plot with x = RT, y = MZ)
+- Figure 13: Ion Maps.
+For each raw file an ion map is generated.
+The x-axis shows the retention time and the y-axis the m/z.
+The colouring show the MS2 TIC.
-- Figure 13: Time vs. pump pressure (Lineplot)
-- Figure 14: Time vs. ion injection time (Lineplot)
-- Figure 15: Time vs. Lock mass correction (ppm) (Lineplot)

-In the QC_columns_overview.csv table it is indicated which columns are used inside the two PCA plots.

-List of plots (ISA QC):

-- Figure 0: Show table with important ISA QC metrics (TODO, this corresponds to the run_data table)
-- Figure 1: Barplot with number of proteins, protein groups and unfiltered protein groups (absolute numbers)
-- Figure 2: Barplot with number of peptides (absolute numbers)
-- Figure 3: Barplot with number of PSMs (absolute numbers)
+- Figure 14: Pump pressure.
+This line plot show the pump pressure (y-axis) depending on the retention time (x-axis).
+- Figure 15: Various additional plots.
+These line plots show different further variables depending on the retention time, for example ion injection time or lock mass correction.